 David Briggs joins the Landmarks/Land Use Committee of Community Board Six in Brooklyn.

-Competing with three other prestigious firms, Loci is picked by Unity Preparatory Charter School to design its new 35,000 SF high school in Brooklyn.
+Loci is selected by Unity Preparatory Charter School to design its new 35,000 SF high school in Brooklyn.

 Brooklyn Prospect selects Loci as the Design Architect for its new 35,000 SF middle school on Fulton Avenue in Brooklyn.